How well can you recognise natural silk? Read along with us to find out all about the highly desirable material!

-- Silk is extremely soft and smooth to touch.
+- Silk is exceptionally soft and smooth to touch.

-- Silk is Hypoallergic in nature as it is synthesized naturally.
-So it is a must-have to anyone having allergies with fabrics.
+- Silk is Hypoallergic as it is synthesised naturally.
+So it is a must-have for anyone having allergies to fabrics.

-- Silk can be worn in any climate.
+- You can wear silk in any climate.
 It has the unique ability to keep you warm in winter and cool in summer.

 - Silk has good moisture absorption.
 It dries quickly on wetting too.
 Thus it is the apt fabric for the person who perspires a lot.

-- Silk though being an all-time favourite is a sensitive fabric to sunlight and insects.
+- Silk, an all-time favourite, is a sensitive fabric to sunlight and insects.

-- The “burn test” for silk helps you in finding the original silk fabric.
+- The “burn test” for silk helps you find the original silk fabric.
 It has a distinctly unpleasant odour on burning.

-Silk is produced by a variety of insects.
-Based upon the type of insect that produces it the silk is generally classified into 4 types:
+A variety of insects produces silk.
+Based upon the type of insect that makes it the silk is generally classified into four types:

-It is the most common form of silk in extensive use.
-90% of the world’s supply is mulberry silk.
 It has derived its name from the silkworms that grow on mulberry leaves.
-This silk is easiest to produce but most difficult to take care of.
+This silk is easiest to produce but most challenging to maintain.
 There are different fabrics manufactured from this silk:

 - Plain silk